yehaozz/Interactive-Lab-Hub/Final_project/README.md

    Alternative ways to wire Raspberry Pi with the LED strip can be found in this [tutorial](https://learn.adafruit.com/neopixels-on-raspberry-pi/raspberry-pi-wiring).

 ## Dependency Installation
-Provide step by step series of examples and explanations about how to get a environment running.

 ### Connect to your Pi and create a virtual environment